rehierl/abstract-properties/02-x-mathematics/05-3-tree-traversal/2-0-doc-traversal.md

 # document traversal

 When writing a document as a character-based sequence of start- and end-tags, the document tree must be traversed in document order.
 That traversal order is, as can be seen below, a combination of the default pre-order and post-order tree traversal.

 ```
-traversInDocOrder(node) begin
+traverseInDocOrder(node) begin
-  onEnterScope(node)
+  onEnter(node)

   for(child in node.childNodes) begin
     traverseInDocOrder(child)
   end

-  onExitScope(node)
+  onExit(node)
 end
 ```

-Even though the exact meaning of `onEnterScope()` and `onExitScope()` will be defined in the course of subsequent discussions, one can already describe these function calls as **enter-** and **exit-events**, which is why the traversal of a document tree can be described as **an event-driven process**.
+Even though the exact meaning of `onEnter()` and `onExit()` will be defined in the course of subsequent discussions, one can already describe these function calls as **enter-** and **exit-events**, which is why the traversal of a document tree can be described as **an event-driven process**.

 However, one must keep in mind that these enter- and exit-events are **a source of confusion** since these do not reflect the visit of that node.